kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Consider settings to avoid downtime {#downtime}

-You might deploy Gloo Edge in Kubernetes environments that use the Kubernetes load balancer, or in non-Kubernetes environments.
+You might deploy Gloo Gateway in Kubernetes environments that use the Kubernetes load balancer, or in non-Kubernetes environments.
 Depending on your setup, you can take additional steps to avoid downtime during the upgrade process.

 * **Kubernetes**: Enable [Envoy readiness and liveness probes]({{< versioned_link_path fromRoot="/operations/production_deployment/#enable-health-checks" >}}) during the upgrade.
 When these probes are set, Kubernetes sends requests only to the healthy Envoy proxy during the upgrade process, which helps to prevent potential downtime.
 The probes are not enabled in default installations because they can lead to timeouts or other poor getting started experiences.
 * **Non-Kubernetes**: Configure [health checks]({{< versioned_link_path fromRoot="/guides/traffic_management/request_processing/health_checks" >}}) on Envoy.
 Then, configure your load balancer to leverage these health checks, so that requests stop going to Envoy when it begins draining connections.